MagicMilly/for-data-publication/README.md

 To download raw weather data from the original source:
 - Maricopa Agricultural Center [Weather Station](https://cals.arizona.edu/azmet/06.htm)
 - Manhattan Weather [Data](https://mesonet.k-state.edu/weather/historical/) (for KSU Ashland Bottoms Experiment)
 - Brenton et al. 2016 Clemson Weather [Data](https://www.ncdc.noaa.gov/cdo-web/datasets#GHCND) - collected from Florence, SC Regional Airport.
-This NOAA climate data must be requested, and
+Note: this NOAA climate data must be requested from the site, which is then sent to the provided e-mail address once processed.

 ### Metadata

-**Licenses**
+#### Licenses
 Data and other documents are licensed under CC-By.
 All software is licensed under MIT.

 ### Folder and File Structures